• Explore Recipes

 • White Sugar: Regular granulated table sugar.
 Substitute with brown sugar for a stronger caramel flavour.

-• Nutmeg: adds a comforting warm nutty flavour, but a little goes a long way. (optional)
+• Nutmeg: adds a comforting, warm nutty flavour, but a little goes a long way.

-• Evaporated Milk ("Carnation Milk"): a shelf-stable dairy product made by removing about 60% of the water from fresh milk, resulting in a thicker, creamier liquid with a slightly caramelized flavour.
+• Evaporated Milk ("Carnation Milk"): a shelf-stable dairy product made by removing about 60% of the water from fresh milk.
+Do not substitute with regular milk.

 • Cinnamon: I used ground cinnamon in this recipe.
 Substitute with finely grated fresh cinnamon (although it's not very easy to grate).